MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/6-exercise-read-save-array-data.md

 1. Locate the `while (anotherPet == "y" && petCount < maxPets)` statement, and then add a blank code line at the top code block.

-1. On the blank code line that you just created, to declare `validEntry` with an initial value of `false`, enter the following code:
+1. On the blank code line that you created, to declare `validEntry` with an initial value of `false`, enter the following code:

     ```c#
     bool validEntry = false;